Compression of enumerations and gain: Gainless compression of enumerations

-and $\abs{D\restr_{2n}}\leq n$.
 We assume that all enumerated sets are infinite, at most one number is enumerated at any stage, and no number is enumerated at stage 0.
 The first $t$ stages of $(A_s)$ can be represented by a vector of length $t$, whose $s$th coordinate is, a number $n$, if $n\in A_{s}-A_{s-1}$, and a {\em dot} $\cdot$ if no enumeration occurred at $s$.
-For example, consider enumerations